 I happen to be the author of those liner notes, for which the present page serves as an addendum.
 The choice to split my writing into two texts was made in the interest of maintaining the booklet's pre-determined page total.
 I should also point out that there is no significant amount of duplication between liner notes and addendum.
-The minutia saved for this webpage is just of a more supplementary nature-though by no means shallow or superfluous.
+The minutia saved for this webpage has more of a supplementary nature-though by no means is it shallow or superfluous.